jtsternberg/Taxonomy_MetaData/README.md

 Taxonomy_MetaData
 =================

-WordPress Helper Class for saving pseudo-metadata for taxonomy terms
+WordPress Helper Class for saving pseudo-metadata for taxonomy terms.
+This is not recommend if using on a very large number of terms.

 #### To initate Taxonomy_MetaData: